Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 * Daos server node running on one VM

-  - follow this [document](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/docs/setup_daos.md) to setup daos and creating container.
+  Follow this [document](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/docs/setup_daos.md) to setup daos and creating container.

 * Cortx server node running on second VM

-  - follow this [document](https://github.com/Seagate/cortx/blob/main/QUICK_START.md) to setup cortx on your vm.
+  Follow this [document](https://github.com/Seagate/cortx/blob/main/QUICK_START.md) to setup cortx on your vm.

 * Once everything is in-place let's start with the data movement test by following the steps below on daos node which is hosting robinhood policy engine.

 1. Create objects in a daos container (i.e. inside dfuse mount point)

-- create larger and smaller objects inside the container. container is mounted at /mnt/daos_container for this exercise and same fs_path will be used in config file as well.
+   Create larger and smaller objects inside the container. container is mounted at /mnt/daos_container for this exercise and same fs_path will be used in config file as well.

-- These object(s) are going to be moved to s3 bucket and downloaded from there to doas container directory.
+   These object(s) are going to be moved to s3 bucket and downloaded from there to doas container directory.

 2. Create config file and add policies and start Scanning the database and check contents of the container on robinhood's database

-- Readily available config files with correct config options are present [here.](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/src/samples/rh_daos_cortx.conf)
+   Readily available config files with correct config options are present [here.](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/src/samples/rh_daos_cortx.conf)

       `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/rh_daos_cortx.conf`

       `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/rbh-report --fs-info --class-info`

 3. Create s3 bucket

       `aws s3 mb s3://daos-bucket`

    Note : For this exercise test bucket name used is daos-bucket and same is used inside rh_daos_cortx.conf file referenced above.

 4. Run the policy to move larger objects (daos_to_cortx_archive policy)

       `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/rh_daos_cortx.conf --run=daos_to_cortx_archive(all)`

 5. Verify contents on container and on s3 bucket

       `ls`

       `aws s3 ls s3://daos-bucket`

    This is how we have successfully moved larger objects (size > 1MB) from daos to cortx

 6. Run the policy to move objects from cortx to daos(run cortx_to_daos_restore policy)